Syphon Filter 3: Release

-The game was originally slated for release on 25 September 2001, but the fallout of the September 11 attacks forced Sony to postpone the release while modifying the marketing campaign.
-The game was released on 6 November.
+The game was developed by Sony Bend, which was formed after Sony's purchase of Eidetic.
+It was originally slated for release on September 25, 2001, but the fallout of the September 11 attacks forced Sony to postpone the release while modifying the marketing campaign; the game was eventually released in November.
 The game's original cover had Gabe and Lian in action inside a courtroom that had a U.S. flag in the background amidst a swirl of gas.
 The anthrax scare following the attacks resulted in the cover being changed to a simple one showing Gabe's and Lian's faces, while the header line "United States Federal Bureau of Investigation" on the back cover was changed to "Agency Mission Briefing".

 Reception

 Syphon Filter 3 received "mixed or average" reviews, according to review aggregator Metacritic.

 Tommy Layton reviewed the PlayStation version of the game for Next Generation, rating it four stars out of five, praising the graphics, gameplay, story and level design.